Arturo Beristain: Professional wrestling career

-In the late 1980s Beristain switched ring characters, becoming an enmascarado once more, using the name El Hijo del Gladiador (Spanish for "The Son of the Gladiator"), using a storyline blood relation to deceased wrestler El Gladiador.
-Hijo del Gladiador began teaming with Dr. Wagner, Jr. and Gran Markus, Jr. to form the group La Ola Blanca ("The White Wave"), a group that continued the tradition started by Dr. Wagner, Jr's father Dr. Wagner and Ángel Blanco in the 1960s and 1970s.
+In the late 1980s Beristain switched ring characters, becoming an enmascarado once more, using the name El Hijo del Gladiador (Spanish for "The Son of the Gladiator"), creating a narrative blood relation to deceased wrestler El Gladiador.
+Hijo del Gladiador teamed up with Dr. Wagner Jr. and Gran Markus Jr. to form the group La Ola Blanca ("The White Wave"), continuing the tradition started by Dr. Wagner (Jr's father) and Ángel Blanco in the 1960s and 1970s.
 On April 22, 1994, La Ola Blanca defeated Los Brazos (El Brazo, Brazo de Oro and Brazo de Plata) to win the CMLL World Trios Championship (EMLL had been renamed Consejo Mundial de Lucha Libre in 1990).
-The trio held the title for almost a year, 343 days in total, before losing the Trios title to Bestia Salvaje, Emilio Charles, Jr. and Sangre Chicana on March 31, 1995.
+The trio held the title for 343 days before losing the Trios title to Bestia Salvaje, Emilio Charles, Jr. and Sangre Chicana on March 31, 1995.
 On August 6, 1996, Hijo del Gladiador and Gran Markus, Jr. teamed up to defeat Atlantis and Rayo de Jalisco, Jr. to win the CMLL World Tag Team Championship.
-The team only held the title for 43 days before losing it to Atlantis and Lizmark on September 18, 1996.
+The team held the title for 43 days before losing it to Atlantis and Lizmark on September 18, 1996.

-After the loss of the tag team title La Ola Blanca broke up with each wrestler going their separate ways.
-Due to the CMLL/International Wrestling Revolution Group (IWRG) talent-exchange agreement Hijo del Gladiador began working for IWRG in late 1997, and in early 1998 he defeated El Pantera to win the IWRG Intercontinental Middleweight Championship.
-He defended it a couple of times in the following 186 days before losing the title to Magnum Tokyo on July 5, 1998.
+After the loss of the tag team title, La Ola Blanca broke up, with each wrestler going their separate ways.
+Due to the CMLL/International Wrestling Revolution Group (IWRG) talent-exchange agreement, Hijo del Gladiador began working for IWRG in late 1997, and in early 1998 he defeated El Pantera to win the IWRG Intercontinental Middleweight Championship.
+He defended it several times in the following 186 days before losing the title to Magnum Tokyo on July 5, 1998.
 On August 4, 2000, El Hijo del Gladiador was one of the participants in a Torneo cibernetico, where the last man eliminated would be forced to unmask.
 On that night he was bested by Rencor Latino and forced to unmask as a consequence of his loss.
 Beristain announced that his full name was "Arturo Beristain Ramírez" to keep up the storyline that he really was the son of El Gladiador.
 It was later confirmed that his last name was not Ramirez.

 Arturo Beristain retired from wrestling in 2005 and became a full-time wrestling trainer for CMLL in their wrestling school in Mexico City, where he still works, training several of CMLL's rookie wrestlers.